CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 - Read through chapters 4 to 6 of the [interneting is hard documentation](https://internetingishard.com).

 ### Challenge 9
-- Build a responsive website using media queries
+- Build a Responsive Website using Media Queries
 - Create a site about your favorite recipe
 - You may use whichever layout and styling you please, but it must be fully mobile responsive (for both phone and tablet)
 - It must contain the following: